 I have created several problem sets to practice for Oxford's final examinations.
 I am developing this page and will update it shortly.
-Some of these problems are checked by my friend, Guoxi Liu, who is also an undergrad mathematics student at Oxford.
-Feel free to email me if there is (I believe there is definitely a lot) any mistake.
+Some of these problems are checked by my friend, Guoxi Liu, who is also an undergrad maths student at Oxford.
+Special thanks to him.
+Feel free to email me if there are any mistakes (I believe there are definitely a lot).
 These problem sets were set to be harder than the actual Oxford exam, so please don't panic if you get stuck on them!

-For other resources, please see also Cambridge Past Papers.
+For other resources, please see also Cambridge Past Papers, Linear Analysis, Topics in Analysis (not very helpful, easy problems regarding BCT) & Analysis of Functions (not very helpful also, most distribution/sobolev/PDE stuff).
 Also, C4.1 Further Functional Analysis past papers and Cambridge Part III Exam Paper (Functional Analysis) help.

 Remark.
 I found no functional analysis exam harder than Oxford's.